vinsly/shuffle-sort/README.md

-# shuffle-sort application where user can shuffle the number any number of times and he can sort it to ascending order
+# Clone the app and run it on browser(chrome) directly